Contact

 While 230 million girls and women in the world today are estimated to have undergone FGM, the practice of FGM has declined over the past three decades.
 In the 31 countries with nationally representative prevalence data, today about one in three girls have undergone the practice compared to one in two in the 1990s.

 However, despite a general decline, not all countries have made progress.
-In 2024, 4.4 million girls are expected to undergo FGM and the number of girls at risk is projected to rise to 4.6 million in 2030.
+In 2026, 4 million girls are expected to undergo FGM.
+At this rate, that number could reach 22.7 million by 2030.

 Today, most countries have banned the practice.
 FGM is a violation of the fundamental rights of girls and women, and is condemned by several international conventions and treaties, such as the International Convention on the Rights of the Child, the Convention on the Elimination of All Forms of Discrimination against Women, and the Maputo Protocol, ratified by 42 African countries.